In the context of angles in standard position, which of the follo... | Study Prep in Pearson+

 Multiple Choice

-If an angle in standard position has its terminal side passing through the point in the coordinate plane, what is the measure of angle to the nearest degree?
+If an angle in standard position has its terminal side passing through the point in the first quadrant, what is the measure of angle in degrees?

+Angles and are supplementary.
+If angle has a measure of , what is the measure of angle ?

+In the context of angles in standard position, if point C is at , point O is at , and point A is at , what is the measure of angle COA in degrees?

 10